BARC Animal Shelter and Adoptions

 We appreciate and value our colony managers.
 By Trapping, Neutering, and Returning community cats of your neighborhood, colony managers make an impact on stopping the cycle of community cat overpopulation in the City of Houston.

-The City can help you and the cats in your colony if someone complains about them or threatens them.
+The City can help you and the cats in your colony by providing spay/neuter appointments for feral cats.
 Colony managers who follow the City’s TNR guidelines will have the City’s support.
 To be in accordance with City of Houston ordinance, all citizens feeding feral or stray cats must adhere to the following requirements:

 - Citizens must be actively working towards getting the entire colony of cats spayed, neutered, and ear notched.